 If you then subscribe to the wonderful NextUp Juliette gets a little reward!
 Everyone’s a winner.

+In 2019 Juliette was listed as one the funniest comedians at the Edinburgh Fringe Festival by The Telegraph, Evening Standard and iPaper.
 In 2018 Juliette was listed as ‘one to watch’ in The Times’ ‘Best of Edinburgh Fringe’ shortlist, ‘Best Comedy To See’ in the Sunday Times Culture magazine and in The Telegraph’s ‘Rising Stars’ of the Edinburgh Fringe.
 In 2017 Juliette won the Voice Magazine Pick of the Fringe Award at the Edinburgh Fringe and the Spirit of the Fringe Award at Bedfringe for Butterfly Effect.
 The previous year, Juliette won the New Current Woman of the Year Award at the Edinburgh Fringe.
 She also won the Argus Angel Award at the Brighton Fringe for Look At Me in 2015.
 Juliette has performed at the Edinburgh Fringe since 2009.

 Juliette’s TV and radio credits include BBC at The Edinburgh Festivals (BBC), The One Show (BBC One), This Morning (ITV), Tomorrow’s World (BBC), Skin Deep (BBC Radio Scotland) and Feeling Kind Of Funny (BBC Radio Scotland).
 She produces and presents the Positive Mental Attitude podcast (available to download from 10 October 2018) in association with ReThink Mental Illness.
 Juliette played the lead role in SuperMum, directed by Lisa Gifford, which premiered at the 2015 Raindance Film Festival.